KSchlagowski/HoroscopeChatbot/README.md

 # HoroscopeChatbot

 ## Project Overview
 HoroscopeChatbot is an AI-powered chatbot designed to provide detailed horoscope insights for 2025.
-Utilizing Retrieval-Augmented Generation (RAG) and Pinecone vector storage, the chatbot delivers highly accurate and context-aware responses to user queries about horoscopes.
+Utilizing Retrieval Augmented Generation (RAG) and Pinecone vector storage, the chatbot delivers highly accurate and context-aware responses to user queries about horoscopes.
 This project highlights expertise in language models, vector databases, and AI-driven chat interfaces.

 ## Features
 - **Accurate Horoscope Predictions for 2025**: Get personalized horoscope insights based on stored data.